Memory Layout In C

 Memory Layout of C program

-Before explaining the memory layout of C code, I also want to let you know that each segment of memory layout in C has its own read, write, and executable permission.
+Each segment of C code has its own read, write, and executable permission.
+These permissions are set by the operating system and the compiler.
 If a program tries to access the memory in a way that is not allowed, then a segmentation fault occurs.

 A segmentation fault is a common problem that causes programs to crash.
 A core file (core dumped file) is also associated with a segmentation fault that is used by the developer to find the root cause of the crash (segmentation fault).